What Is an Alien Registration Number (A-Number), and Where Can I Find It?

-If you are Green Card-holder with a card issued by USCIS after May 10, 2010, then your Alien Registration Number (A-Number) is the same as your nine-digit USCIS# marked in this example:
+If you have a Green Card, and the card was issued by USCIS after May 10, 2010, then your Alien Registration Number (A-Number) is the same as your nine-digit USCIS# marked in this example:

 If you are Green Card-holder with a card issued by USCIS between 2004 and May 10, 2010, then your Alien Registration Number (A-Number) will appear on your card as shown below:

-If you applied for a Green Card from abroad (Consular Processing), you can find your A-Number on the Immigrant Data Summary that is the first page of your immigrant visa package from USCIS.
-Your Alien Registration Number (A-Number) should be right at the top for the Data Summary as shown here:
+If you applied for a Green Card from abroad via consular processing, you can find your A-Number on the Immigrant Data Summary.
+This is the first page of your immigrant visa package from USCIS.
+Your Alien Registration Number (A-Number) should be right at the top of the Data Summary as shown here:

-Your Notice of Action from USCIS, Form I-797C, often contains your A-Number.
+Your Notice of Action (Form I-797C) from USCIS often contains your A-Number.
 If your I-797C contains your A-Number, the number will be under "USCIS#" on the notice:

-No. USCIS uses your Alien Registration Number (A-Number) to track you throughout their systems and across multiple applications, while a USCIS Case Number refers to one specific application.
-Since they are not the same, you will need to be able to tell them apart.
-Your A-Number is a nine-digit number, while a USCIS Case Number is 13 characters, three letters (usually "EAD" or "MSC") followed by ten numbers.
+No. USCIS uses your Alien Registration Number (A-Number) to track you throughout their systems and across multiple applications.
+By contrast, a USCIS Case Number is only used in one specific application.
+Since these numbers are not the same, you need to know how to tell them apart.
+Your A-Number is a nine-digit number.
+A USCIS Case Number is 13 characters — three letters (usually "EAD" or "MSC"), followed by 10 numbers.

 Yes.
-There are two important numbers on an Employment Authorization Document card ("EAD" or "Work Permit"):
+There are two important numbers on an Employment Authorization Document card:

 No. The A-Number is a nine-digit number used by USCIS to track all immigrants applying for permanent status in the United States.
 The USCIS Online Account Number is only assigned if you choose to make an online account and serves as an additional way to help USCIS track your application.

 If you can't find your A-Number on any of the documents listed above, don't worry!
-The U.S. government has a simple process that will allow you to request your number from USCIS.
+You can request your number from USCIS using a simple process.
 To do this, you will need to file a FOIA request (Freedom of Information Act) with USCIS.
 This process is free, and you can learn about it on the USCIS website.